Earn a graduate degree in cyber security

 Get your (virtual) hands dirty

 As a cyber security graduate student, you’ll do more than listen to lectures.
 Our program provides students with plenty of opportunities for hands-on experimentation and research.
 You’ll work closely with faculty members whose research interests include secure coding and implementation, cyberattack defense, cryptography, malware detection/prevention and cyber data analysis.
-And you’ll conduct cyber security research of your own as part of your graduate coursework.
+As part of the program requirements you will either partake in an internship or conduct original research in cyber security.

 SFA’s computer science research laboratories are equipped with systems and software needed for cyberattack analysis and simulation.
 Our labs allow you to run simulated attacks, find security flaws and, most importantly, learn how to prevent future cyberattacks.